March is Colorectal Cancer Awareness Month

 Do the normal things together.
 Invite them to watch the big game, get a pedicure, or go to a favorite restaurant to help overcome the pervasive presence of their treatment journey.

-Donate today and fuel the fight for a cure.
-Legends are built on teamwork.
-Cancer needs us all in this fight.
-VLCF is committed to supporting groundbreaking colorectal cancer research, and your donation is an investment in our goal to prevent cancer, care for those fighting it and find a cure.
+Donate today to support research and improve patient care.
+Together, we can make a difference in the lives of those affected by colorectal cancer.
+VLCF is committed to supporting groundbreaking colorectal cancer research, and your donation is an investment in our goal to prevent cancer, care for those fighting it, and find a cure.

 Learn More.
 In addition to contacting your health care provider for more information about colorectal cancer, here are some trusted websites, used to compile the information on this page, that have additional resources for patients.